 |Antlion Audio ModMic||One||No|

-Our Top Rated Streaming Microphones for 2021
+Our Top Rated Streaming Microphones

 Hands down to the top-rated pick of this list of best microphones for streaming – the HyperX QuadCast.
 While up-voting this for the rank, we’ve precisely taken the price-quality ratio into consideration.
 So, the QuadCast might seem a bit pricey.
 But let us explain how it’s worth the bucks.